 - You do not have any products in your shopping cart yet.

-Oval Coffee Table "Expression" made from a Suar Tree Trunk, approx. 152 x 80-89 x 52 cm, with Crescent Frame made of Raw Steel
+Oval Coffee Table "Expression" made from a Suar Tree Trunk, approx. 152 x 80-89 x 52 cm, with Half-Moon Frame made of Raw Steel

 NEW

-Oval Coffee Table made from a Suar Tree Trunk, approx. 152 x 80-89 x 52 cm, with Crescent Frame made of Raw Steel
+Oval Coffee Table made from a Suar Tree Trunk, approx. 152 x 80-89 x 52 cm, with Half-Moon Frame made of Raw Steel

 Are you looking for an oval coffee table?
 Then you have found it now.
-This table is not a mass product but a true unique piece – made from a single tree slice (tree trunk), carefully refined by hand and equipped with a distinctive glass detail.
+This table is not a mass product but a true unique piece – crafted from a single tree slice (tree trunk), carefully refined by hand and adorned with a distinctive glass detail.
 The oval tabletop is made from the wood of the Suar, a fruit tree.
-A natural growth inclusion in the wood was neither cut out nor concealed – on the contrary: it was stylishly highlighted with a precisely fitting glass inlay.
-The wood was finely sanded and satin-matte lacquered so that the lively grain is permanently showcased.
-The oval coffee table is supported by a frame made of raw steel in crescent shape.
+A naturally occurring growth in the wood has not been cut out or concealed – on the contrary: it has been stylishly highlighted with a precisely fitting glass inlay.
+The wood has been finely sanded and coated with a silk-matte lacquer, so the lively grain is permanently showcased.
+The oval coffee table is supported by a frame made of raw steel in a half-moon shape.
 Genuine craftsmanship is also involved here.
 The result: a stable, stylish, and durable table that becomes a focal point in any living room.

 There are many different coffee table models.
 We manufacture coffee tables with round, square, oval, and organic shapes from various types of wood.